Does your pet suffer from allergies?

 A combination of conventional therapies for treatment of the secondary problems is often used in conjunction with the hyposensiting.
 Steroids, antihistamines and antibiotics may be used to help overcome a bout of severe itchiness.
 However, with chronic hyposensitising, the requirement and frequency for these medications generally decreases, as do the negative side effects associated with the use of some of these therapies.

-For over 25 years Spectrum Labs has been at the forefront of the Veterinary Allergy testing & treatment industry.
+For over 25 years Nextmune (previously known as Spectrum) Labs has been at the forefront of the Veterinary Allergy testing & treatment industry.

 The SPOT Platinum Serum Allergy and treatment program is the ultimate package for Veterinary Allergy Management and treatment.
 Due to new advancements in technology, this test provides optimal reproducibility, specificity & sensitivity.